Overview of Deportation/Removal Laws

 Which U.S. Government Agencies Handle Removals/Deportations?

 The agency on the front lines of immigration enforcement matters is Immigration and Customs Enforcement, or ICE.
-This agency would, for example, be the one to make arrests in the U.S., and to identify non-citizens who have been arrested for crimes and get them transferred into the immigration enforcement system after any prison time.
+This agency would, for example, be the one to make arrests in the United States and to identify non-citizens who have been arrested for crimes and get them transferred into the immigration enforcement system after any prison time.

-Everyday immigration matters, such as application processing, are handled by U.S. Citizenship and Immigration Services, or USCIS.
+Everyday immigration matters, such as application processing, are handled by U.S. Citizenship and Immigration Services or USCIS.
 However, this agency can also send aliens into removal proceedings, most often when their applications for lawful permanent residence are unsuccessful and they have no other existing right to remain in the United States.

 Customs and Border Protection (CBP) is also a player, guarding not only the U.S. border but a broad swath of land within it, plus other points of entry such as air and seaports.
 CBP has the power to do "expedited" removals (with no hearing before a judge) as well as to refer people to removal proceedings with the EOIR (discussed next).